When is my rubbish collected?

 You must bag your rubbish in tied, disposable plastic sacks.
 If you put your rubbish out in bins, it still needs to be bagged.

 Do not place liquid chemicals such paint in the rubbish, please take it to the household waste and recycling centre.

 Our crews collect your rubbish by hand.
 Sharp objects like glass or metal can cut through refuse sacks and injure them.
 Please wrap these items carefully and if possible put them in a solid, labelled box.

 How do I report a missed rubbish collection?

 How can I protect my bags of rubbish from animals and birds?

 You can buy a traditional rubbish bin or a wheelie bin and put your bagged rubbish out for collection in the bin.
-Wheeled bins shouldn’t be bigger than 140 litres as our crews need to be able to empty them by hand.
+As bins are emptied by hand we prefer that wheeled bins are not bigger than 140 litres.

 You can also buy reusable seagull proof bags for £3.50 at our one stop shops.
 The seagull proof bags hold around three black sacks of rubbish.
 They have a secure Velcro fastening, a tie at the back and a weighted base to stop them blowing away after collection.

 Is there rubbish you can’t collect?